What constitutes workplace hazards?

 Required for all employers.

 To illustrate how this works, let’s take the case of Suzanne.
 For the last two years, she spends most of her working hours in front of her computer at work and hardly leaves her desk during the day.
-This put her at risk for injuring her wrist (carpal tunnel syndrome) and suffering from UTI (urinary tract infection).
+Also, this put her at risk for injuring her wrist (carpal tunnel syndrome) and suffering from UTI (urinary tract infection).

 Giving her a Personal Protective Equipment (PPE) like a wrist brace could work but may not be the best way to address her condition.
 Rather, Administrative Control mechanisms like allowing her and her colleagues with short and necessary in-between toilet breaks as needed may be a better solution to her issue.
 Moving forward, this hazard could still be substituted or eliminated by either replacing or adjusting some of her tasks so repetitive motions causing her health issues may be prevented.